arbor-sim/arbor/doc/tutorial/nmodl.rst

 Now, you are free to either explore implementing ``ina`` on your own or to look up how we did it in ``hh06.mod`` and ``step-06.py``.

-If you want to try it, but need a hint, here's a rough outline:
+If you want to try it but need a hint, here's a rough outline:

 1. Add a declaration of the sodium ion and its variables  to the ``NEURON`` block
 2. Add a parameter for the conductivity